knative/docs/docs/help/contributor/style-guide/documenting-code.md

 >It meets these criteria:

->* Explicitly mentions running the command (this isn’t always obvious)
+>* It explicitly mentions running the command, which isn’t always obvious
-* **Uses “run”** (and not “type”, “execute”, etc -- we want consistency)
+* It uses “run”; not “type”, “execute”, etc -- we want consistency
-* Starts with the key information that describes the command, e.g. “To do X...run Y command:”, “Do X by running Y command:”
+* It describes what the command does before stating the command.
-* As short as possible
+* It's as short as possible

 > If you must deviate from the standard line, ensure you still meet the above criteria.